alpacahq/alpaca-docs/content/docs/market-data/historical.md

 `https://data.alpaca.markets/v2`

-This URL will default to the IEX data as long as SIP data is not enabled for broker account.
+This URL will default to the Free plan as long as the Unlimited plan is not enabled for the broker account.

 ### Authentication

-The authentication follows as described [here](https://alpaca.markets/docs/broker/api-overview/#authentication-and-rate-limit).
+The authentication follows as described on the [authentication overview](https://alpaca.markets/docs/broker/api-overview/#authentication-and-rate-limit).

 ### Limiting